letanhai98/SimpleInvoice/README.md

 - Create invoice [v]
 - After created invoice will shown in list [v]
 - Use redux - redux toolkit [v]

+## TEST

+Sorry that I didn't do auto test Detox often before, I can learn quickly to apply, hope I have a chance.